tmssoftware/smartsetup/doc/source/guide/consuming-bundles.md

 ZipFiles are just what the name says, a zip file that contains all of the files.
 Just point the url to a place where you can download a zip file, and SmartSetup will download it, unzip it, and build it.

 Notes:
- * Despite the name, "ZipFiles" be `.zip` or `.tar.zst` files.
+ * Despite the name, "ZipFiles" can be `.zip` or `.tar.zst` files.
 Zip files are the most widespread format, so we recommend it whenever files aren't too big.
 [ZStd](http://www.zstd.net) is a newer format that compresses more, and is faster for the same level of compression than zip.
 And while not as common as .zip, Windows 11 Explorer fully supports `.tar.zst` files, and also most modern file compression utilities will.

  * A drawback of using ZipFiles as the backend is that there isn't an obvious way to know if there is a new version of the component without downloading the file again and again every time we do some type of `tms update`.
 To fix this, we use [ETags](https://developer.mozilla.org/docs/Web/HTTP/Reference/Headers/ETag).
-So if you want to use the ZipFile protocol to serve files, make sure that the webserver that has them supports ETags. **Github supports ETags by default**, so you can link to any file in the GitHub releases or other parts without issues.
+So if you want to use the ZipFile protocol to serve files, make sure that the webserver that has them supports ETags. **GitHub supports ETags by default**, so you can link to any file in the GitHub releases or other parts without issues.
 For other webservers, you might need to configure them.
 SmartSetup won't refuse to serve zip files over a server that doesn't support ETags, but it will keep **constantly downloading the zip file** to check for newer versions, and will issue a warning in the logs.

  * ZipFile files might be hosted in a webserver, or just by the file system.
-To use the filesystem, just set the url to be of the form `file://path-to-zip-file.zip` instead of `https://url-to-zip-file.zip`
+To use the filesystem, just set the url to be in the form `file://path-to-zip-file.zip` instead of `https://url-to-zip-file.zip`

  * The root folder of a ZipFile might have a `tmsbuild.yaml` file, or the file might be stored inside a folder, as long as the path to the file is all empty folders.
-This is to support hosts like github that provide you a zip where for example the root will have just one folder `product` and the files (including tmsbuild.yaml) will be all inside it.
+This is to support hosts like GitHub that provide you a zip where, for example, the root will have just one folder `product` and the files (including tmsbuild.yaml) will be all inside it.